OctopusDeploy/ICanHasDotnetCore/README.md

 ## Compiling
-You will need Visual Studio 2017.
+You will need Visual Studio 2017 and dotnet-1.1.1-sdk ([1.1.1 with SDK 1.0.1](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.1-download.md)).
+Note that you can install multiple SDKs side by side, it's all controlled through the global.json.

 To build from the command line you will need  NodeJS (Tested with 4.1) and Gulp installed.

 To get the web IU to build, in Visual Studio, open the `Task Runner Explorer` and run the watch task.
 You can alternatively do this from the command line:
 ```